tigoe/display-examples/TFT_Examples/readme.md

 # TFT LCD Displays

 There are a few common TFT display drivers on the electronics hobbyist market, and a handful of libraries that work with them.
 TFT displays are high resolution and full color, unlike the OLED or ePaper displays mentioned in this repository.
+Most libraries for color TFT displays implement the usual 24-bit RGB color space, where 0xFF0000 is red, 0x00FF00 is green, and 0x0000FF is blue.

 You can find the [code examples at this link](https://github.com/tigoe/display-examples/tree/main/TFT_Examples).

+TFT displays can be slow to update.
+Therefore, it's sometimes usefil  to draw only part of the display at once.
+Adafruits GFX library includes a Canvas class, which lets you update elements offscreen and then draw them.
+It doesn't speed up the display, but it can simplify drawing a subset of the screen.
+See [this example](https://github.com/tigoe/display-examples/TFT_Examples/ST7789/ST7789_Text_Example) to see it in use.
+Other libraries don't include a canvas, but you can draw a filled rectangle over part of the screen and then draw on top of it, as shown in [this example](https://github.com/tigoe/display-examples/TFT_Examples/ILI9225/ILI9225_Text_example) for the ILI9225.

 ## Hardware
 The TFT boards I have encountered so far have had either Sitronix or Ilitek interfaces.
 The models are detailed below.